robfatland/costnotify/instructions/README.md

     - Copy the `costnotify.py` code from this repo
     - Paste it into the Function Code box
   - Find the box **Environment Variables**
-    - Enter Key `accountnumber` and Value = your corresponding 12-digit numerical AWS account number
+    - Enter the following Key-Value pairs:

-    - Enter Key `bucketname` and Value = `copydbr-<ID>`
+`accountnumber`: your corresponding 12-digit numerical AWS account number<BR>
-    - Enter Key 'snstopic' and Value 'costnotify'
+`bucketname`: The name of your *copydbr-etcetera* S3 bucket (see above on setting this up)<BR>
-      - This Value should match the topic name you created in the previous SNS configuration step
+`snstopic': 'costnotify' (i.e. match the topic name you created in the previous SNS configuration step) <BR>
-    - Enter Key 'dayintervalStart' and Value '2'
+`friendlyaccountname`: Short word/phrase identifying which account this is for a human reader<BR>
-    - Enter Key 'dayintervalEnd' and Value '1'
+`override`: `False` (set *True* to get the analysis for a particular year/month<BR>
-      - This defines the 24-hour time range for accumulating total spend
+`monthOverride`: The numerical month 1, 2, ..., 12 you are interested in<BR>
-      - flag what is the time zone for time codes in the file?
+`yearOverride`: The numerical year 2019, ... you are interested in<BR>

   - Find the box **Tags**
     - Enter a key = `Owner` and a corresponding value = your IAM User name
       - This associates the Lambda with you